How do you say PEACE in Italian?

 May peace be upon you

-Non dare pace and non darsi pace are used, respectively, to mean to not leave someone alone and to not come to terms with, to reconcile with.
+Non dare pace and non darsi pace are used to mean “not to leave someone alone” and “not to come to terms with, to reconcile with”.

 Dare is a verb that means to give, and darsi is its reflexive form.